 I joined UNF from the UK where I was the Director of Memory and Learning in the Lifespan.
 I have spent over a decade being part of cutting-edge research on the importance of Working Memory in education.
 In addition to publishing scientific articles, I have also authored test batteries and books.
 My research has appeared in over 250 news articles, and I have been invited to comment on television and radio as an expert on Working Memory.

 Some of my work includes journal articles that are in the TOP 10 Cited list by Scopus.
-In addition to my academic publications, I have written books for educators and published standardized tests of Working Memory (Pearson).
-These books and test batteries have been translated in various languages.
+In addition to my journal publications, I have written and edited 7 books and published 2 standardized tests of Working Memory (Pearson).
+These books and test batteries have been translated in almost 50 languages.

-My research group is interested in the link between Working Memory and a number of behaviors, from learning to Facebook use, from buying behaviors to emotional intelligence.
+In my lab, we are interested in the link between Working Memory and a number of behaviors, from creative intelligence to Facebook use, from buying behaviors to emotional intelligence.